 Entrepreneurship is not a vocation but a mindset, a way of life.
 It’s not easy to be an entrepreneur, especially when for every single successful venture, there are hundreds that sink without a trace.
 Even those that manage to stay afloat often fail to scale.
-Still, the world seems to be enamored of these successful few.
+Still, the world seems to be enamoured of these successful few.

 A true blue entrepreneur, Ronnie Screwvala’s story is as mesmerizing as it’s inspiring.
 Most people would have chosen to hang their boots in the face of adversities than go on unabated, but Ronnie epitomizes the toil and sweat that comes with being an entrepreneur.
-A middle-class Mumbai boy whose first stint with generating revenue started when he turned his apartment’s balcony into a paid vantage point to watch the Bollywood stars.
+A middle-class Mumbai boy whose first stint with generating revenue started when he turned his apartment’s balcony into a paid vantage point for people to watch the Bollywood stars.

 Clear communication is core to an organization’s culture.
 And, in a start-up, it’s even more critical.
 Lack of clarity about goals and objectives and ambiguity in conveying your perspective as a leader can all throw the organization into a welter of mistrust.
 Simply put, your clarity of thought or lack of it can boost or burn your business.
 Ronnie shares an experience in this regard.
-In the early 90s, Rupert Murdoch shared an interest in partnering with then fledgling UTV for content.
+In the early 90s, Rupert Murdoch shared an interest in partnering with then fledgeling UTV for content.

-Absence of entrepreneurial culture stifles growth.
+The absence of entrepreneurial culture stifles growth.
 This is true of India even as you read this piece.
-Our upbringing still does not encourage risk-taking and experimentation, even at a young age when taking risks carries minimal ill-consequences.1 We learn to play safe from very early on.
+Our upbringing still does not encourage risk-taking and experimentation, even at a young age when taking risks carries minimal ill-consequences.
+We learn to play safe from very early on.
 The comments of our detractors worry us.